cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

 docker build -t myapp .
 ```

-You should now be able to see the image `myapp` in the `docker images` listing.
+You should be able to see the image `myapp` in the `docker images` listing.
 Now we'd like to *load* this image into our KinD cluster's nodes.

 ``` sh